vorkorro14/diploma/src/sim2real/README.md

-# Tool to train nn to your motion
+# Tool to train nn bridge from simulation to reality